1. Overview

 7.8.
 Drop-down

-In the events settings panel of drop-down widget, wrote BunTalk script in the EVENT_VALUE_CHANGED event.
+In the event settings panel of the drop-down widget, the following BunTalk script is written for the EVENT_VALUE_CHANGED event:

-dd.text(dd.selected_str()); // Set dropdown to display selected item
+dd.text(dd.selected_str()); // Set the drop-down to display the selected item

 options(str) |